karlyanelson/karlyanelson.github.io/posts/how-to-handle-dates-in-11ty.md

 #### Example toLocalString formatting

+`toLocaleString` takes two arguments, `locales` and `options`, like `toLocaleString(locales, options)`;

+`locales` is a string.
+For the locales we can either define one like `"en-US"` or `"ko-KR"` and it will render the dates how they should look in those places (the US and Korea, respectively).

+If we just want it to render based on where the user is located, we pass in `undefined` so it will grab the user's default language for their locale.

-If we want our date formatted like `September 19, 2024`, we'd pass in the options:
+`options` is an object.
+If we want our date formatted like `September 19, 2024`, we'd pass in the `options` like this:

 ```js
 {